mc1arke/sonarqube-community-branch-plugin/README.md

 1. Copy the plugin JAR file to the `extensions/plugins/` directory of your SonarQube instance
 2. Add `-javaagent:./extensions/plugins/sonarqube-community-branch-plugin-${version}.jar=web` to
-   the `sonar.web.javaAdditionalOpts` property in your Sonarqube installation's `conf/sonar.properties` file, e.g. `sonar.web.javaAdditionalOpts=-javaagent:./extensions/plugins/sonarqube-community-branch-plugin-${version}.jar=web`
+   the `sonar.web.javaAdditionalOpts` property in your SonarQube installation's `conf/sonar.properties` file, e.g. `sonar.web.javaAdditionalOpts=-javaagent:./extensions/plugins/sonarqube-community-branch-plugin-${version}.jar=web`
    where ${version} is the version of the plugin being worked with. e.g `1.8.0`
 3. Add `-javaagent:./extensions/plugins/sonarqube-community-branch-plugin-${version}.jar=ce` to
-   the `sonar.ce.javaAdditionalOpts` property in your Sonarqube installation's `conf/sonar.properties` file, e.g. `sonar.ce.javaAdditionalOpts=-javaagent:./extensions/plugins/sonarqube-community-branch-plugin-${version}.jar=ce`
+   the `sonar.ce.javaAdditionalOpts` property in your SonarQube installation's `conf/sonar.properties` file, e.g. `sonar.ce.javaAdditionalOpts=-javaagent:./extensions/plugins/sonarqube-community-branch-plugin-${version}.jar=ce`
-4. Replace the contents of the `web` directory in your Sonarqube installation with the contents of the sonarqube-webapp Zip archive
+4. Replace the contents of the `web` directory in your SonarQube installation with the contents of the sonarqube-webapp zip archive
-5. Start Sonarqube, and accept the warning about using third-party plugins
+5. Start SonarQube, and accept the warning about using third-party plugins

 ## Docker

 The plugin is distributed in
 the [mc1arke/sonarqube-with-community-branch-plugin](https://hub.docker.com/r/mc1arke/sonarqube-with-community-branch-plugin)
-Docker image, with the image versions matching the up-stream Sonarqube image version.
+Docker image, with the image versions matching the up-stream SonarQube image version.

-__Note:__ If you're setting the `SONAR_WEB_JAVAADDITIONALOPTS` or `SONAR_CE_JAVAADDITIONALOPTS` environment variables in your container launch then you'll need to add the `javaagent` configuration to your overrides to match what's in the provided Dockerfile.
+**Note:** If you're setting the `SONAR_WEB_JAVAADDITIONALOPTS` or `SONAR_CE_JAVAADDITIONALOPTS` environment variables in your container launch then you'll need to add the `javaagent` configuration to your overrides to match what's in the provided Dockerfile.